Klaus-Tschira-Medal for Christiane Floyd

 Expanding the view of Software Development

-Christiane Floyd studied mathematics and philosophy at the Vienna University of Technology.
+Christiane Floyd studied mathematics and philosophy at the University of Vienna.
 After her Ph.D. with a thesis on algebra, she developed an Algol-60 compiler at Siemens in Munich.
 After further positions at Stanford University and Softlab in Munich, Christiane became the first female computer science professor in the German-speaking world when she took the chair for software engineering at the TU Berlin in 1978.
 In 1991, she moved to the University of Hamburg and remained there until her retirement.

 Under her leadership, the view of software development, which had focused on technical and formal aspects, was expanded to include socio-technical issues.
 She became known with “STEPS - Softwaretechnik für evolutionäre, partizipative Systementwicklung,” with which she explored the idea of agile working early on.
 At the same time, she advocated an ethical and philosophical consideration of technical systems and called for the design of computer systems to be as humane as possible.

 In 1984 Christiane Floyd founded the “Forum InformatikerInnen für Frieden und gesellschaftliche Verantwortung” (FIfF) together with other computer scientists.
 As a founding chairwoman, she demanded that her guild should deal with ethics as well as mathematics.
 She continuously fought against the misuse of technologies, such as artificial intelligence, and was ahead of her time.